RajVarsani/repoverse/README.md

 # **repo-sync**

 `repo-sync` is an NPM package designed for microservices where some part of the code needs to be synchronized across multiple repositories. `repo-sync` can be used both as part of an automated CI/CD pipeline with GitHub Actions or programmatically in Node.js scripts for more contolled and custom synchronization triggers.
+It proporgates the commits in any of the repositories to all the repos in the config.

 ## **Installation**